-In fact, the more activities around the house you can include your parrot in, the happier he will be.
+In fact, the more activities around the house you can include your parrot in, the happier it will be.
 Whether you're watching TV, cleaning up, or eating dinner, the blue-fronted will want to be part of the action.
-A portable play stand that you can move from room to room can become his home away from home and he'll reward you with his acrobatic antics wherever you go.
+A portable play stand that you can move from room to room can become its home away from home and it will reward you with his acrobatic antics wherever you go.

 The minimum recommended cage size for an active bird like a blue-fronted Amazon is a 3-foot cube, though larger is better.
 If you can't get a very large cage, try to compensate by allowing him extra out-of-cage time each day.

 A healthy diet should consist of high-quality pellets, a quality seed mix, and daily servings of fresh, bird-safe fruits and vegetables.
 Essentially, many people foods that are considered healthy are okay to feed these parrots in moderation and owners say they're particularly fond of chicken.
-Avoid avocados and chocolate as they are toxic to birds.
+Do not feed avocados and chocolate as they are toxic to birds.

 All Amazons are active parrots and the blue-fronted should be allowed a minimum of three to four hours per day outside the cage, especially if their cage is small.
 This allows him to play and stretch his wings and to be part of the family.